Anyone can have a stroke

 What is a stroke?

-Ischaemic – This is the most common type of stroke where there is a blood clot blocking the flow of blood to the brain.
+Ischaemic: This is the most common type of stroke, in which a blood clot blocks the flow of blood to the brain.
 This accounts for 85% of cases.

-(Transient-Ischaemic Attacks (mini-strokes) – are the same as a stroke but the symptoms last for a shorter period of time).
+Transient-ischemic attacks (mini-strokes) are the same as a stroke, but the symptoms last for a shorter period of time.

-Haemorrhagic – This happens when a weak blood vessel supplying blood to the brain bursts.
+Hemorrhagic: This happens when a weak blood vessel that supplies blood to the brain bursts.

 How do they treat treat it?